Steelstone3/Community-Of-Practise/presentations/are_explicit_design_patterns_dead.md

 ## Examples

-Format a book signature that contains a title with an unknown amount of authors returning a string using the iterator pattern.
+Format a book signature that contains a title with an unknown amount of authors returning a string.

 ### Example Usage